-- 40. The improved road services and drainage system will have overall beneficial effects.
+39. The improved road services and drainage system will have overall beneficial effects.
 However, the improved road conditions may increase vehicle speed and requires awareness among the indigenous people about the road safety and traffic rules.
 With municipal facility improvements, subprojects are expected to result in improved health and quality of lives of both indigenous people and non-indigenous people.
 In addition, the project will create short-term employment opportunities in infrastructure construction and maintenance where indigenous groups should be given first priority for employment.
 No physical displacement and economic displacement of indigenous people is anticipated as a result of implementation of the subprojects.
 The project design has included activities, which will address requirements in behavioral changes to be habitual with improved waste collection and management system, and traffic system.
 The gender equality and social inclusion (GESI) action plan and performance-based socioeconomic development program includes specific actions favorable to indigenous people.
-Therefore, indigenous people plan is not required for this subproject. - 41.
-The sewerage pipeline networks will be laid on public roads within its clear width.
-Similarly, the storm water drainage will also be constructed at the sides of public roads.
-For efficient work progress and people's support in project activities, PIU along with BMC, design and supervision consultant (DSC) and the contractor will disseminate information on commencement of works one month in advance in each stretch of construction sites.
-Some temporary disturbances to businesses are anticipated for a few hours per 100-200 m. section of the pipeline, drainage and road component.
-However, full road closure is not anticipated and these temporary disturbances will not result in physical or economic displacement or restriction to access to business and resources.
-Good construction practices and traffic management measures, including night works, will ensure continued access to businesses and limited disruption to business activity.
-In a few areas, i.e; Gudri (Vegetable Markets), vendors and hawkers will require temporary relocation (i.e. few hours).
-An alternative location close to the existing Gudri for few hours will be arranged in-coordination with the municipal authorities and traffic police, and contractor will have to provide assistance in relocating and shifting.
-All the construction activities will comply with a work schedule that ensures completion of trench excavation, laying of the pipelines and backfilling on the same day.
+Therefore, indigenous people plan is not required for this subproject.

+40. The sewerage pipeline networks has been laid on public roads within its clear width.
+Similarly, the storm water drainage also constructed at the sides of public roads.
+For efficient work progress and people's has supported in project activities, PIU along with BMC, design and supervision consultant (DSC) and the contractor was disseminate information on commencement of works one month in advance in each stretch of construction sites.
+Some temporary disturbances to businesses has anticipated pipeline, drainage and road component.
+However, full road closure was not anticipated and these temporary disturbances has not resulted in physical or economic displacement or restriction to access to business and resources.
+Good construction practices and traffic management measures, including night works, was ensured continue access to businesses and limited disruption to business activity.
+In a few areas, i.e. Gudri (Vegetable Markets), vendors and hawkers was required temporary relocation (i.e. few hours).
+An alternative location close to the existing Gudri for few hours had been arranged in-coordination with the municipal authorities and traffic police, and contractor had provide assistance in relocating and shifting.
+All the construction activities was comply with a work schedule that ensured completion of trench excavation, laying of the pipelines and backfilling on the same day.
 Such action shortens disruption timings of the business and vendors.
-Provision for night works shall be included on narrow and high crowd and commercial areas like, main road, Rangeli road and Himalayan road (traffic chowk).
-The disturbance related to environment like noise, dust etc will be covered by the project specific EMP. - 42.
-Based on the above assessments of impacts it can be concluded that no private land acquisition is required for subproject activities as all the required lands are readily available within the existing ROW of the public roads.
-As a result of subproject implementation, no settlement will be adversely affected and neither physical displacement nor economic displacement occurs, and hence no involuntary resettlement impacts are anticipated due to land acquisition.
-Therefore, resettlement plan is not required for the subprojects in BMC. - 43.
-Though involuntary resettlement impacts are not anticipated and resettlement plan is not required, coordination is required to continue public services and access to daily life of people living in the city.
-The existing water supply pipeline, drainage system, and electricity supply may be disturbed during construction.
-The BMC and PIU confirm that sufficient budget for relocation and rehabilitation of public utilities has been included in the bill of quantities of bidding documents for the works package.
-The project shall establish proper communication and use the grievance handling mechanism already established under RUDP to hear and address people's concern and grievances during construction.
+Provision for night works was included on narrow and high crowd and commercial areas like, main road, Rangeli road and Himalayan road (traffic chowk).
+The disturbance related to environment like noise, dust etc had been covered by the project specific EMP.

+41. Based on the above assessments no private land acquisition was required for subproject activities as all the required lands are readily available within the existing ROW of the public roads.
+As a result of subproject implementation, no settlement was adversely affected and neither physical displacement nor economic displacement occurs, and hence no involuntary resettlement impacts are anticipated due to land acquisition.
+Therefore, resettlement plan was also not required for the subprojects in BMC.

+42. Though involuntary resettlement impacts was not anticipated and resettlement plan was not required, coordination is required to continue public services and access to daily life of people living in the city.
+The existing water supply pipeline, drainage system, and electricity supply has disturbed during construction.
+The BMC and PIU was allocate sufficient budget for relocation and rehabilitation of public utilities has been included in the bill of quantities of bidding documents for the works package.
+The project has established proper communication and use the grievance handling mechanism already established under RUDP to hear and address people's concern and grievances during construction.